 No products in the cart.

-Adrienne Naumann recently spoke for our United States Federal Intellectual Property Developments 2018-2019 Webinar, offering her expertise on the Federal Defend Trade Secrets Act and recent relevant cases.
+Adrienne Naumann recently spoke for our United States Federal Intellectual Property Developments 2018-2019 Webinar, offering her expertise for both the webinar and the corresponding E-Book.
 She established her own practice in 1996, exclusively focusing on intellectual property law.
 We’re glad to share the second article in her series here!

 In Life Technologies Corporation et al. v.
 Promega Corporation, 137 S. Ct.
 732 (2017) [hereinafter ‘Life Technologies’ and ‘Promega’] the U.S. Supreme Court [hereinafter ‘the Court’] held that U.S. patent infringement liability does not result from (i) a single non-innovative component that (ii) originates from the United States for assembly abroad.
 The statutory provision was 35 U.S.C. section 271(f)(1) which states that patent infringement liability exists where all or a substantial number of components of a patented technology originate from the United States for assembly in another country.
 In contrast, section 271(f)(2) provides liability resulting from a newly designed single U.S. component without significant non-infringing uses.
 Because of its potential economic consequences, all U.S. based manufacturers with international facilities should be aware of this case prior to assembly and production related business decisions.